Werkstattl/werkstattl.com/src/pages/legal/legal-notice.md

 ---
 title: Legal notice
-description: Here you can find the legal notice of Thomas Peißl.
+description: Here you can find the legal notice of Werkstattl.
 layout: ../../layouts/BlogPostLayout.astro
 ---